 One tactic is to launch them into the event registration process from your initial “thanks for being a speaker” communication.
 Once they are done registering for the event, then they get access to the speaker portal and badges.

-If that doesn’t work, give copies of the unsigned speaker agreements to your speaker registration team and make sure those documents get signed as part of the registration process.
+If that doesn’t work, give copies of the unsigned speaker contracts to your speaker registration team and make sure those documents get signed as part of the registration process.

 Words, words, words… Include a summary